maltreanungkur/web/content/teaching/UDGRP/_index.md

 - Proved the lemma
 - Applied the Ping Pong Lemma to $ \mathbb{Z} * 2\mathbb{Z},  \mathbb{Z} * \mathbb{Z}, \text {and } \text{SL}_2(\mathbb{Z}) $

+### 4. Ends of Group

+**Date**: January 15, 2025.<br>
+**Speaker**: Nikhil Nagaria. <br>

+In this session, Nikhil Nagaria, from BMath 3rd Year, presented the following topics:

+- Defining rays on a metric space, equivalence of rays
+- Proving $\mathbb{R}$ has two ends
+- Quasi-isometric proper and geodesic metric spaces have isomorphic ends
+- Discussed amalgamated products and some theorems related to these topics

 ## References

 ### Reading (For Geometric Group Theory)